 Starting topics: data and artificial intelligence, communicable diseases, society and behaviour

 Infectious diseases such as HIV, tuberculosis and influenza continue to kill millions of people around the world, supported by the rise of antibiotic resistance, changing travel patterns and a lack of innovation resulting in limited new interventions.
 Recent advances in technology are transforming our understanding of ourselves and the society we live in.
 Improved collection of data and its uses including AI offers revolutionary potential for health and wellbeing in the next 20 years, but is also likely to have significant consequences for society as a whole.
 This workshop will explore how AI could support the development of transformative innovation to reduce disease, particularly infectious disease, and how AI and other uses of data will influence, and be influenced by, our rapidly changing society.
 These discussions will feed into open discussion sessions throughout the workshop.

 The Academy is working alongside visual note-taking company Scriberia to produce a visual representations of the discussions at each workshop, and to bring the themes from across the workshops together in a summary video.

-The Academy will also produce a short report of discussions at each workshop, together with a broader policy document connecting discussions across all workshops and survey responses into one condensed summary: what are the key areas of scientific research and innovation in the next 30 years to 2048.
+The Academy will also produce a report of survey responses and analysis, a short report of discussions at each workshop, and a broader document connecting discussions across all workshops and survey responses that seek to identify areas of scientific research and innovation for the next 30 years that will transform health by 2048.